CDR Joseph McInerney, USN

 Permanent Military Professor of Ethics

 Luce Hall (Mail Stop 7-B)

 Annapolis, MD 21402-5022

 Commander McInerney served as a Fellow at the Stockdale Center for Ethical Leadership at the United States Naval Academy for the 2008-2009 academic year.
 In August of 2008 he was selected for the Navy Permanent Military Professor Program.
-As a doctoral candidate at The Catholic University of America Commander McInerney's research has focused on moral theology, culminating in a dissertation on the moral thought of Augustine of Hippo.
+He graduated from The Catholic University of America with a doctorate in systematic theology in October 2012 after completing a dissertation on the moral thought of Augustine of Hippo.
 Commander McInerney also holds a bachelor’s degree in history from the United States Naval Academy and a Masters of Theological Studies from the Pontifical Lateran University.

 Commander McInerney is married to Ellen R. McInerney, MD, FACP.
 They reside in Annapolis, MD with their children Danny, Patrick, Liam, Aidan, Maggie, and Finn.